Sonnet 459

 And summer’s best, a blush of chestnut hues;

-This costumery garb couched in intrigue,
+This costumed garb so staged in broad intrigue,

-It’s clever purpose clear of wit designed
+Its clever purpose clear of wit designed

 To outfox those who cannot see the need

-Transmuting raiments for another’s eyes,
+Transmuting raiments for another’s eyes—

 © Loubert S Suddaby.
 All Rights Reserved.